 USDA's Food and Nutrition Service (FNS) administers 15 domestic food and nutrition assistance programs.
-The three largest programs are as follows:
+The three largest programs are:

-- The Food Stamp Program provides benefits, through electronic benefits transfer (EBT) or paper coupons, to eligible low-income households.
+- The Food Stamp Program (FSP).
+The program provides benefits through electronic benefit transfer (EBT) or paper coupons to eligible low-income households.
 Clients qualify for the program based on available household income, assets, and certain basic expenses.
 Food stamps can be used to purchase food from eligible retailers.
-In an average month of fiscal year 2003, the FSP provided benefits to 21.3 million people in the United States, totaling over \$21 billion for the year.
-The average benefit was about \$84 per person per month. - The National School Lunch Program operates in more than 100,000 public and nonprofit private schools and residential child care institutions.
+In an average month of fiscal year 2004, the FSP provided benefits to 23.9 million people in the United States, totaling over \$24 billion for the year.
+The average benefit was about \$86 per person per month. - The National School Lunch Program (NSLP).
+The program operates in about 100,000 public and nonprofit private schools and residential child-care institutions.
 All meals served under the program receive Federal subsidies, and free or reduced-price lunches are available to low-income students.
-In 2003, the program provided lunches to an average of 28 million children each school day.
-About 58 percent of the lunches served in 2002 were free or reduced-price. - WIC (The Special Supplemental Nutrition Program for Women, Infants, and Children) is a federally funded preventive nutrition program that provides grants to States to support distribution of supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and nonbreastfeeding postpartum women, for infants in low-income families, and for children under 5 in low-income families who are found to be at nutritional risk.
+In 2004, the program provided lunches to an average of nearly 29 million children each school day.
+About 59 percent of the lunches served in 2004 were free or reduced-price. - The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+The program is a federally funded preventive nutrition program that provides grants to States to support distribution of supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and nonbreastfeeding post-partum women, for infants in low-income families, and for children under 5 in low-income families who are found to be at nutritional risk.
 Most State WIC programs provide vouchers that participants use to acquire supplemental food packages at authorized food stores.
-In fiscal year 2003, WIC served an average 7.5 million participants per month with an average monthly benefit of about \$35 per person.
+In fiscal year 2004, WIC served an average 7.9 million participants per month with an average monthly benefit of about \$38 per person.

-Community Food Assistance Providers
+Community Food-Assistance Providers

 Food pantries and emergency kitchens are the main direct providers of emergency food assistance.
 These agencies are locally based and rely heavily on volunteers.
 The majority of them are affiliated with faith-based organizations.
 (See Ohls et al., 2002, for more information.)
 Most of the food distributed by food pantries and emergency kitchens comes from local resources, but USDA supplements these resources through The Emergency Food Assistance Program (TEFAP).
-In 2003, TEFAP supplied 519 million pounds of commodities to community emergency food providers.
+In 2004, TEFAP supplied 520 million pounds of commodities to community emergency food providers.
 Over half of all food pantries and emergency kitchens received TEFAP commodities in 2000, and these commodities accounted for about 14 percent of all food distributed by them (Ohls et al., 2002).
 Pantries and kitchens play different roles, as follows:

 - Food pantries distribute unprepared foods for offsite use.
 An estimated 32,737 pantries operated in 2000 (the last year for which nationally representative statistics are available) and distributed, on average, 239 million pounds of food per month.
 Households using food pantries received an average of 38.2 pounds of food per visit. - Emergency kitchens (sometimes referred to as soup kitchens) provide individuals with prepared food to eat at the site.
-In 2000, an estimated 5,262 emergency kitchens served a total of 474,000 meals on an average day.
+In 2000 an estimated 5,262 emergency kitchens served a total of 474,000 meals on an average day.